stixrude/HeFESTo_parameters_010121/README.md

 If you use this parameter set, please cite:

-(1) Stixrude, L. and C. Lithgow-Bertelloni, Thermal expansivity, heat capacity and bulk modulus of the mantle, Geophysical Journal International, submitted, 2020.
+(1) Stixrude, L. and C. Lithgow-Bertelloni, Thermal expansivity, heat capacity and bulk modulus of the mantle, Geophysical Journal International, 228, 1119-1149, 2022.

 If you also use HeFESTo, please cite the following for the source of the HeFESTo code: